sevenc-nanashi/rupis/README.md

-# Ruuse
+# Rupis

-Ruuse is a Ruby Language server, powered with Rust.
+Rupis is a Ruby Language server, powered with Rust.

 > **Warning**
 > This project is in early development stage, and is not ready for production use.

 ## Installation

-    $ gem install ruuse
+    $ gem install rupis

 ## Usage